 Episode 3 - A Capital Hill

-Time Team investigate a huge hill near Cardiff that may be immensely significant; is it the long-lost Iron Age capital of South Wales?
+Time Team investigate a huge hill near Cardiff that may be immensely significant; was it the Iron Age capital of South Wales?
 Tony and the Team have just three days to answer some very big questions.

 Episode 4 - Henham's Lost Mansions

-Tony and the Team help charismatic Hektor Rous, the son of 'Aussie Earl' Keith Rous, piece together the mysterious history of the family's Tudor country home in Suffolk.
+Tony and the Team help charismatic Hektor Rous, the son of 'Aussie Earl' Keith Rous, piece together the mysterious history of the family's Tudor country home in Suffolk

 Episode 5 - Warriors